Montana Transportation and Land Use

 In most states, the design manual is based upon recommendations in the AASHTO Policy on Geometric Design of Highways and Streets, commonly referred to as the "Green Book."
 The Green Book is not a design manual but rather a series of recommended roadway design parameters.
 Context Sensitive Solutions (CSS), formerly known as Context Sensitive Design (CSD) is an evolving approach to developing and applying design standards that support local goals for community development and roadway character.
-CSS guidelines, which complement but do not replace the Green Book, have enriched several state and local roadway design resources and procedures such as the MDT Context Sensitive Solutions Management Memo.
+CSS guidelines, which complement but do not replace the Green Book, have enriched several state and local roadway design resources and procedures such as the MDT Context Sensitive Solutions Guide.

 Manuals and guidelines are not specific to roadway design.
 These resources also exist for transit, bikes, pedestrians, railroad crossings, and other elements of community planning and design.
 More conceptual guidelines are useful for communities when implemented correctly, as they can influence transportation and land use planning and policy decisions.
 For instance, an agreed-up set of guidelines could stress the importance of incorporating pedestrian and bicycle features in local maintenance projects.